Spiritual Ecology Festival 2026

 The Planting Pilgrimage

-Join us on Friday 6th June as we begin our walk towards the festival with an Overnight Planting Pilgrimage, creating a ring of sacred trees around central London.
-Setting out from St Ethelburga's we'll journey a 12-hour circle of the city, weaving together faith and ecological sites on a magical night walk.
+Join us on Saturday 6th June as we begin our walk towards the festival with an Overnight Planting Pilgrimage, creating a ring of sacred trees around central London.
+Weaving together faith and ecological sites on a magical night walk, we'll journey a circle of the city and will close at St Ethelburga’s.
 We'll be hosted by hidden community gardens and diverse places of worship, planting trees by moonlight and sharing food, song, music, prayer and ceremony.
 Join us as we come together in prayer to set our intention for the festival.

 Taste of the Land - Film Screening and Q&A